sreiter/ProMesh/README.md

 Please have a look at www.promesh3d.com.
 Installers for different operating systems (Linux, Mac-OSX, Windows) are provided here together with information on recent changes.

+ProMesh's user manual and scripting reference documentation can be found in ProMesh by clicking Help->"User Manual" or [online](http://sreiter.github.io/ProMesh/).

 ## About ##
 ProMesh has been created by Sebastian Reiter during his work at the *Goethe-Center for Scientific Computing at the Goethe-University Frankfurt am Main*